OctopusDeploy/docs/docs/infrastructure/ssh-targets/ssh-key-pair.md

 ## Creating a SSH Key Pair  {#SSHKeyPair-CreatingaSSHKeyPaircreate-key-pair}

-Setting up a key for use during authentication is a very simple process and can be done on either the target or Octopus server.
+Setting up a key for use during authentication is a very simple process and can be done on either the target or Octopus Server.

 ### Linux {#SSHKeyPair-Linux}